leeauk21/fin_eng/README.md

-This Repo consist of source code for option pricing including american and european call, put and chooser option
+This Repo consist of source code for

+1. option pricing including american and european call, put and chooser option with binomial model

-coureswork_ans consist of all correct answers to week 4 quiz
+2. derivatives pricing with term structure model which includes bond futures, bond forwards, swaps, swaptions, bond options